GoVanguard/pyHaveIBeenPwned/README.md

 # pyHaveIBeenPwned
-Library to query HaveIBeenPwned.com with handeling for CloudFlare anti-bot
+Python library to query HaveIBeenPwned.com with handling for CloudFlare anti-bot.